Rethinking Rare Earths Resource Development

 “This is a welcome and expected response as well as validation of our approach.
 Rare-earth processing can be technically challenging, so we have taken a straightforward approach to get to production.
 Our strategy is to purchase by-product monazite sand.
 This will serve as a high-grade feedstock for our planned commercial extraction plant,” said Lay.

-In February 2017, Medallion announced that the Saskatchewan Research Council (SRC) lab would be performing advanced process test-work for further development of the company’s rare-earth extraction process.
-In conducting this test work, the SRC would provide technical confirmation needed to implement a planned integrated pilot plant.
+In February 2017, Medallion announced that the Saskatchewan Research Council (SRC) lab would perform advanced process development test-work focused on process optimization and determine the operating requirements for a full-scale REE extraction plant.
 The first phase of the SRC’s work yielded positive results, providing analysis of a potential new monazite feedstock supply and helped Medallion solidify their choice of acid format for monazite dissolution.

 Partnership with North American Processing Facility

 In June 2017, as part of the company’s plans to process monazite for the production of rare earths, Medallion entered into a partnership with Rare Earth Salts Separations and Refining (RES).
 RES is an American materials technology company and, under the agreement, they will work with Medallion to produce, market and share revenues from the sale of finished rare-earth products.
 Medallion will supply a rare-earth concentrate from monazite sand and RES will use its technology to separate and refine it into marketable products.
-Initial production is expected for 2019 at an annual production rate of 500 tonnes of rare-earth oxides per year.
-The partnered companies expect to see that grow over time to 3,000 tonnes per year.
+Initial production is anticipated for 2019 at an annual production rate of 500 tonnes of rare-earth oxides per year and growing over time to 3,500 tonnes per year by 2022.

 Don M. Lay—President, CEO and Director

-Don Lay focuses on the company’s corporate strategy and finance.
-He has more than 25 years of experience in public and private venture capital, corporate communications and international business.
-He has served as a senior officer and director for a number of public companies including mineral-exploration companies International Taurus Resources Inc, American Bonanza and Medallion Resources Ltd. He was a principal at China MobileSoft, a seed-funded, embedded-software supplier that delivered solutions to Chinese telephone handset makers that provided an exceptional return to shareholders.
-Before entering the venture-capital world in 1994, Lay invested 13 years in enterprise software arena in development, sales and support.
-He holds a Bachelor of Science degree in Computer Science from the University of British Columbia.
+Donald (Don) Lay focuses on the Company’s corporate strategy and finance.
+Don has over 25 years of experience in public and private venture capital, corporate communications and international business.
+He has served as a senior officer and director for a number of public companies including mineral-exploration companies International Taurus Resources Inc, American Bonanza and Medallion Resources Ltd. Don was a principal at China MobileSoft, a seed-funded, embedded-software supplier that delivered solutions to Chinese telephone handset makers that provided an exceptional return to shareholders.
+Before entering the venture-capital world in 1994, Mr. Lay invested 13 years in enterprise software arena in development, sales and support.
+Don holds a Bachelor of Science degree in Computer Science from the University of British Columbia.

 Tom Arnould is a graduate from Queen’s University in Kingston Ontario, receiving his Chartered Accountant’s designation after articling with Coopers & Lybrand (now part of PriceWaterhouseCoopers) in 1982.
 Since then, he has worked with various private companies in the food processing and distribution and group-benefits areas where he assisted with the sale of these companies to public entities.
 More recently, he has worked as a CFO of a private strategic-marketing firm and as a principal with Adler Business Solutions Inc. In addition, he consults with other companies on finance and accounting matters.